 Metropolitan Cathedral (Catedral Metropolitana)

 Metropolitan Cathedral, located in the middle of the Historical Center, is unique not only because it’s the largest cathedral in the Americas, but it’s also built on top of old Aztec ruins.
 The cathedral is elaborately decorated on the outside as it is on the inside.
-Intricate details cover the entire outside façade of the cathedral that takes up a whole city block.
+Intricate details cover the entire outside façade of the cathedral which takes up a whole city block.

 The Great Temple (Templo Mayor)